-Special thanks to Lara Reynolds with General Dynamics Information Technology, Inc (GDIT) for performing the WRF38 simulation used in this work.
+Acknowledgements.
+Special thanks to Lara Reynolds with General Dynamics Information Technology, Inc (GDIT), for performing the WRF38 simulation used in this work.
 Special thanks to Liz Adams with the University of North Carolina (UNC) for her extensive testing of the CMAQ53 modeling system.
-Special thanks to Deborah Luecken, now retired from EPA, for her significant contributions to the development of CMAQ53 and her decades of tireless work on the CMAQ modeling system.
-The authors would like to thank the two anonymous reviewers for their time and effort to review this manuscript, and their helpful suggestions which improved the final version of the manuscript.
+Special thanks to Deborah Luecken, now retired from the EPA, for her significant contributions to the development of CMAQ53 and her decades of tireless work on the CMAQ modeling system.
+The authors would like to thank the two anonymous reviewers for their time and effort to review the manuscript and for their helpful suggestions that improved the final version of the paper.